- Often, when worrisome people have sex, they don't give attention to their erotic thoughts, and instead begin ruminating during the act.

-The first thing to note is that worrying about not performing sexually only distracts you from sexually interacting with your partner.
+So how can worrying about sexual performance actually prevent you from performing?
+The first thing to note is that it distracts you from sexually interacting with your partner.
 Often, when worrisome people have sex, they don't give due attention to the more erotic thoughts and responses that typically accompany successful sexual relating.
 So instead of thinking erotically, you may start thinking and ruminating about how awful it would be if you couldn't perform, how this would reflect poorly on your masculinity or femininity, and what your partner might think of you.

 Such thinking produces performance anxiety.
 Anxiety is a future-oriented emotion in which you catastrophize about the consequences of a possible future event.
-In the case of sexual performance anxiety the event in question is failure to perform sexually and the perceived catastrophic consequences are loss of self-respect and fear of how you think others, especially your sex partner, would view you.
+In the case of sexual performance anxiety, the event in question is failure to perform sexually, and the perceived catastrophic consequences are loss of self-respect and fear of how you think others—especially your sex partner—would view you.

 So maybe you think that a man must have an erection, or that a woman must have an orgasm.
 And maybe you think this despite the obvious biological fact that having an erection or orgasm is not a necessary condition of being a man or woman.
 If you never had another erection or orgasm again, you still would not shed your gender!

-"Well maybe I'm still a man if I fail to perform, but that's not what I'm supposed to do as a man.
-I'm supposed to have an erection; and if I don't have one, then I'm somehow defective, kind of like a clock that doesn't keep time is still a clock."
+"Well maybe I'm still a man if I fail to perform, but that's not what I'm supposed to do as a man," you might be thinking.
+"I'm supposed to have an erection; and if I don't have one, then I'm somehow defective, kind of like a clock that doesn't keep time is still a clock."

 Now, a little existential advice might help to take the edge off this popular "natural law" perspective.
 You are not like a clock!
 A clock does not have free will.
 Its ticks and tocks are purely mechanical.
 A clock does not have subjectivity; it is not self-conscious.
-But you are, and there lies the rub.
+But you are—and there lies the rub.

 Here are, in sum, some things you and your partner can work on:

 - Stop defining yourself as an orgasm.
 You are much more!

-- Respect your inherent dignity and value as a human being;
+- Respect your inherent dignity and value as a human being.

-- Stop worrying about what others are going to think of you;
+- Stop worrying about what others are going to think of you.

-- Focus instead on what you can control—your subjective world of erotic thoughts, fantasies, sensations, and feelings;
+- Focus instead on what you can control—your subjective world of erotic thoughts, fantasies, sensations, and feelings.

-- Stop exaggerating how bad it is to not have an orgasm;
+- Stop exaggerating how bad it is to not have an orgasm.

-- Stop rating your sexual experience, especially while you are having it;
+- Stop rating your sexual experience, especially while you are having it.

 - Appreciate whatever pleasure you reap!